foliojs/fontkit/README.md

 Gets a font from the collection by its postscript name.
 Returns a Font object, described above.

+### `collection.fonts`

+This property is a lazily-loaded array of all of the fonts in the collection.

 ## Glyph objects

 Glyph objects represent a glyph in the font.
 They have various properties for accessing metrics and the actual vector path the glyph represents, and methods for rendering the glyph to a graphics context.